Ultrastrong coupling regimes of light-matter interaction: Physics of the ultrastrong coupling regime

 The last two terms in Eq.~(\ref{eq:LQRM}) are the contributions from the resonator and qubit own baths that caused relaxation in the standard master equation.
 These baths now cause transitions between eigenstates at rates

 where

 The rates $\kappa(\omega)$ and $\gamma(\omega)$ are proportional to noise spectra from the resonator and qubit baths, respectively. $\hat{X}$ is the cavity quadrature $\hat{X}=\hat{a}^{\dag}+\hat{a}$.
 The Lindbladian in Eq.~(\ref{eq:LQRM}) correctly predicts the system evolution of the QRM under the presence of dissipation and dephasing baths.
 This is illustrated by the dashed blue line in Fig.~\ref{fig:ME}.
 The new decay rates have specific selection rules due to the parity of the eigenstates in the quantum Rabi Hamiltonian.
 A direct consequence of the modification of the emission rates is the appearance of an asymmetry in the vacuum Rabi splitting when qubit and resonator are resonant.
 The spectrum of the system could be used in this way to probe dephasing noise \cite{Beaudoin2011}.
+A more general treatment has been used to describe open systems in the USC regime at finite temperatures \cite{Settineri2018}.

 With the corrected version of the master equation, it was demonstrated \cite{DeLiberato2009} that a harmonic modulation of the qubit-cavity interaction strength in the USC regime with a functional form